 What a frame slider does is help prolong the process this same way, through destroying the puck and absorbing the force as designed, but also by lubricating your bike's contact with the road and distributing the force of impact outward to the rest of the frame.
 In all cases, the physics remain the same: Your frame slider is lessening the friction between the two vectors and keeping the sensitive mechanics inside your engine from being ground against the road.

-For more great motorcycle articles, check out the links on the next page.
+For more great motorcycle articles, check out the links below.